All Eyez on Me (film): Plot

 While in prison, Tupac hears Biggie's song "Who Shot Ya?", and interprets it as a diss track bragging about Biggie's alleged involvement in his shooting.
 Tupac, who is assaulted by two guards while in prison, eventually is released and signs to Death Row Records under Suge Knight.
 Tupac and label-mate Dr. Dre work on the hit song "California Love".
-(Note: This scene uses archive footage from the film 2015 biographical drama Straight Outta Compton (film) using the scene where Tupac is recording "California Love" with Dr. Dre.)
+(Note: This scene uses archive footage from the film 2015 biographical drama Straight Outta Compton using the scene where Tupac is recording "California Love" with Dr. Dre.)
 He releases the track "Hit Em Up" as a response to "Who Shot Ya?" in which Tupac brags about supposedly having an affair with Biggie's wife Faith Evans.
 Tupac parts ways with Death Row to launch his own company.
 Later, Suge offers Tupac a chance to become partners, and Tupac agrees to head Death Row's East Coast operations.

-On September 7, 1996, Tupac, Suge, and other members of the Mob Pirus are leaving the Mike Tyson vs. Bruce Seldon boxing match at the MGM Grand Las Vegas.
-They confront a Southside Compton Crips gang member named Orlando Anderson who had jumped a friend, and Tupac knocks him to the ground, leading to a brawl.
+On September 7, 1996, Tupac, Suge, and other members of the M.O.B.
+Pirus are leaving the Mike Tyson vs. Bruce Seldon boxing match at the MGM Grand Las Vegas.
+They confront a Southside Compton Crips gang member named Orlando Anderson who had jumped a Blood member named Trevon Lane.
+Tupac knocks him to the ground, leading to a brawl.
 Tupac stops by his hotel to change clothes, and tells Kidada he will return in an hour from performing at Club 662.
 With Suge, Tupac is at the intersection of Flamingo Road and Koval Lane when a Cadillac pulls alongside Suge's BMW and from the backseat an arm with a leather glove on & a Glock 17 shoots Tupac multiple times before fleeing the scene.
 Onscreen text states that Tupac was pronounced dead six days later at age 25.
 Tupac had released 9 platinum albums, 7 posthumous albums, 75 million albums sold, 713 songs, and 7 movies, all by the age of 25.
 It has been two decades since his death and his murder remains unsolved.